heimrichhannot/contao-syndication-type-bundle/README.md

-# Contao Syndication Config Element Type Bundle
+# Contao Syndication Type Bundle

 This bundle brings an extendable syndication framework to contao.
 Syndication can be easily added to your own bundle/module/element.
 There are already some bundles/entites supported out-of-the-box (see features section).